LBHackney-IT/evidence-api/README.md

 Once you have the environment variables, navigate via the terminal to the root of evidence-api repo and run `touch .env`.
 This will create an `.env` file where you can store them (following the pattern example in `.env.example`).
 This file should not be tracked by git, as it has been added to the `.gitignore`, so please do check that this is the case.

-To set up the databse container, run `docker-compose up -d dev-database` in the root of the repo to get the database container up and running (the container serves the db for both evidence-api and documents-api services).
+To set up the database container, run `docker-compose up -d dev-database` in the root of the repo to get the database container up and running (the container serves the db for both evidence-api and documents-api services).

+Once the environment variables have been added for evidence-api and the database is running, update the database by running the migration command `dotnet ef --project EvidenceApi database update`.

 Run `dotnet run --project EvidenceApi` to start the API locally.
 It will run on `http://localhost:5000`.